SRDewan/Unsupervised-Domain-Adaptation-by-Backpropagation/README.md

 9. `office_aw.ipynb` - Contains code for the Office-31 dataset experiments where Amazon is the source and Webcam is the target.
 10. `office_dw.ipynb` - Contains code for the Office-31 dataset experiments where DSLR is the source and Webcam is the target.
 11. `office_wd.ipynb` - Contains code for the Office-31 dataset experiments where Webcam is the source and DSLR is the target.
-12.`mnist_mnistm(updated).ipynb`- Contains code for the Mnist dataset as source and Mnist_M dataset as target.
+12. `mnist_mnistm(updated).ipynb`- Contains code for the Mnist dataset as source and Mnist_M dataset as target.

 ## Datasets